Core Architecture Regulatory Mapping

 breaker.record_failure()

-secondary_data = await self._fetch_secondary(entity_id, jurisdiction)
+secondary = await self._fetch_secondary(entity_id, jurisdiction)

-if secondary_data:
+if secondary:

 entity_id=entity_id,